amplication/amplication/README.md

 ```

 > **Note**
-> In order to run the Amplication client properly, both the client and server need to be started by the `npm run serve:[application]` command, aswell as additional component for development on a specific component.
+> In order to run the Amplication client properly, both the client and server need to be started by the `npm run serve:[application]` command, as well as additional components for development on a specific component.

 The development environment should now be set up.
-Additional information on the different application component can be found under packages/`[application]`/README.md file.
+Additional information on the different application components can be found under packages/`[application]`/README.md file.
 Happy hacking! 👾
 </details>

 ## Resources